Durham bus station: Services

 Before redevelopment, Arriva North East, Go North East & National Express services ran from this bus station.
 Local buses ran around the city of Durham & surrounding suburbs.

 After re-opening in January 2024, local bus services re-commenced operation from the station.
 The road & pavement where temporary bus stops were installed on North Road are to be re-instated during Spring 2024.

 Buses, from the station, run to Durham's surrounding suburbs, as well as to Barnard Castle, Bishop Auckland, Consett, Crook, Hartlepool, Houghton le Spring, Langley Park, Middlesbrough, Newcastle, Peterlee, Seaham, South Shields, Stanley, Sunderland.
 Bus operators changed their service timetables to accommodate the new stand allocations in preparation for the station's opening.

-As of September 2024, the stand allocation was:
+As of April 2026, the stand allocation is: